A

 Stock

-Typically means shares (e.g. Shareholder Equity).
+In North America, 'stock' typically means 'shares' (e.g. Shareholder Equity).
 In other countries, it is more likely to mean Inventory.

 T